Environmental Protection Agency

 Financial Indicators

-The EPA, as a government agency, operates with funding allocated by Congress.
-Its budget is used to enforce environmental laws, support scientific research, and manage clean-up efforts for hazardous sites.
+As a government agency, the EPA operates with funding allocated by Congress.
+This budget is utilized to enforce environmental laws, support scientific research, and manage clean-up efforts for hazardous sites.

 Plans and Future Directions

-The EPA continues to advance its mission by focusing on emerging environmental challenges, including climate change, pollution prevention, and sustainability practices.
-The agency's future plans involve increased collaboration with industries to promote environmentally friendly practices while ensuring economic viability.
+The EPA is continually advancing its mission by addressing emerging environmental challenges.
+Its future plans focus on tackling issues such as climate change, pollution prevention, and promoting sustainability practices.
+The agency aims to enhance collaboration with various industries to encourage environmentally friendly practices while maintaining economic viability.